 Minneapolis is quickly rising in the ranks of the nation’s top “foodie cities.”
 Start the day with brunch at Hell’s Kitchen or Ike’s Food & Cocktails.
 Indulge in sushi at Seven or satisfy your inner carnivore with a juicy steak at Manny’s.

-For live entertainment, check out Acme Comedy Club for an evening of laughter.
-During the holidays, don’t miss “The Nutcracker” at State Theatre and “A Christmas Carol” at the Guthrie.
+For live entertainment, check out Acme Comedy Club or Brave New Workshop for an evening of laughter.
+Catch a Broadway show at Orpheum Theatre or choose from both classics and new age productions at the Guthrie.

 Meat lovers will feel right at home at Maverick’s Real Roast Beef, which offers a deluxe selection of fresh roast beef, prepared the way you like it.
 After dinner, grab a drink at Bent Brewstillery, Minnesota’s only brewery/distillery, and home to unique craft beers and spirits.
 Looking for a yummy way to satisfy your sweet tooth?
 Try a delicious malt from Snuffy’s Malt Shop.

 For sports fans wanting to catch a football game, Joe Senser’s Restaurant and Sports Theater is the next best thing to being in the stands!
 Senser’s also offers weekly music entertainment, plus shuttle service to all home University of Minnesota football games and Minnesota Vikings games at the new U.S. Bank Stadium.